nathancarter/weblurch/doc/wiki.md

 ## To-dos

- * Create another plugin for user preferences in an arbitrary number of categories.
-(One example category will be global settings, and another will be the metadata of the currently-loaded document.)
-It requires clients to supply four functions:
-   * `get(category,key)` - returns the value of the setting that uses that key in that category.
-It may be best to provide a default implementation of this function, that uses the app's LocalStorage for all categories.
-   * `set(category,key,value)` - stores the key-value pair in the settings for that category.
-It may be best to provide a default implementation of this function, that uses the app's LocalStorage.
-   * `setup(category,div)` - run by the `editPreferences(category)` function
-     provided by this plugin, passing a DIV that sits inside the dialog box that's being shown to the user, for that user to specify their preferences.
-The `setup` function should place into that DIV all the controls necessary for editing settings, and should configure them to reflect the current preferences returned by the `get` function (e.g., fill in text boxes, check radio buttons, etc.).
-   * `teardown(category,div)` - run by the `editPreferneces(category)`
-     function when the user clicks OK, receiving the same DIV, which will contain the same UI elements placed there by the first function, but possibly differently configured (e.g., new text in the text boxes, new check boxes checked, etc.).
-That data should be read and used to update the preferences, using the `set` function.
+ * Create another plugin for user preferences.
+   * Create convenience functions in the settings plugin for appending to a DIV small 1-row-2-column tables whose columns divide the width 50-50 and whose contents are of various common types (text input, password input, checkbox, dropdown, or HTML of your choosing) and which are styled reasonably.
+The left column contains the right-aligned label.
-   * Import that plugin into the main Lurch LA, and create a category for global app settings, the first two of which are the user's wiki username and password.
-Then stop prompting them for those values, and simply fetch them with `get()`.
+   * Stop prompting them for wiki username/pwd, and simply fetch them with `get()`.
 If they do not exist in the settings, tell the user that they need to specify those values in the app settings, and offer to take them there.
    * Create a new category for per-document metadata, and store there the title under which you want to publish the document on the wiki.
-Then stop prompting the user for that value, and simply fetch it with `get()`.
+   * Stop prompting the user for wiki page title, and simply fetch it with `get()`.
 If the title does not exist in the document's metadata, tell the user that they need to specify it in the document's metadata, and offer to take them there.
+ * Move the `formatContentForWiki` and `formatContentFromWiki` functions out of the main app code and into the MediaWiki plugin.
  * Make it so that when a user attempts to edit a page, if it is a Lurch document, they are alerted that they should probably not tamper with its source directly in the wiki, but edit it in Lurch instead.
 (See